lephare-photoz/lephare/docs/detailed.rst

 have to be considered :

 -  the Vega spectrum is not defined at :math:`\lambda\ge 160\mu m`.
-   Thus, AB magnitudes should be used as standard when combining a large wavelength domain.
+   Thus, the AB magnitude system should be used as standard when combining a large wavelength domain.

 -  The bandpass in radio domain is very narrow and does not require to convolve through the filter.
 However the structure of *LePHARE*